Orphanage: Egypt

 "The [Mosques of Charity] orphanage houses about 120 children in Giza, Menoufiya and Qalyubiya."

 "We [Dar Al-Iwaa] provide free education and accommodation for over 200 girls and boys."

 "Dar Al-Mu'assassa Al-Iwaa'iya (Shelter Association), a government association affiliated with the Ministry of Social Affairs, was established in 1992.
 It houses about 44 children."

 There are also 192 children at The Awlady, 30 at Sayeda Zeinab orphanage, and 300 at My Children Orphanage.

 Note: There are about 185 orphanages in Egypt.

 The above information was taken from the following articles:

 "Other families" by Amany Abdel-Moneim.
 Al-Ahram Weekly (5/1999).

 "Ramadan brings a charity to Egypt's orphans".
 Shanghai Star (13 December 2001).

 "A Child by Any Other Name" by Réhab El-Bakry.
 Egypt Today (11/2001).

-Orphanage Project in Egypt—www.littlestlamb.org

 Sudan

 There is still at least one orphanage in Sudan although the conditions there have been reported as very poor.